knewplay/book-programming-essential/programming-fundamentals/chapter10.md

 END function
 ```

-In this pseudocode, when you request a webpage, the client (your web browser) sends this request to a server.
-The server checks if it has the page you're asking for and sends back the page (or an error message if it doesn't have it). [explain code in more detail]
+In this pseudocode, the `RequestWebPage(url)` function on the client side (like your web browser) asks the server for a specific webpage by calling `SendRequestToServer(url)`.
+The server, through `SendRequestToServer(url)`, checks if the requested URL is available.
+If it is, the `GetPageContent(url)` function retrieves the webpage's content and sends it back to the client.
+The client then displays this content if there's no error, or shows an error message if the page can't be found.
+This process exemplifies the basic request-response pattern of web interactions, where the client requests data and the server responds accordingly.

+This model is foundational to much of how the internet operates, with clients (like web browsers or app interfaces) sending requests to servers, which then process these requests and respond accordingly.

 ## Learning Resources